If you want to write about anything you’d like, as often as you’d like, there’s a place for that: your own website.

 In order to work, pre-internet writers had to follow a publication’s editorial standards.

-They didn’t have the luxury of publishing whatever they wanted, whenever they wanted; they had to learn to trust an editor’s vision for their writing in order to get their articles in front of new readers.
+They didn’t have the luxury of publishing whatever they wanted, whenever they wanted.
+They had to learn to trust an editor’s vision for their writing in order to get their articles in front of new people and find loyal readers.

 An example: monster truck racing for ladies